Elantris: Aons

 Aons are central to the book's plot and are the means by which the Elantrians perform magic.
 Many characters' names are variations on the Aons, as is customary in this fantasy world.
 The images of the many Aons can be found in the back of the book.
 Raoden rediscovers many of the Aons while in Elantris, preserved in scrolls that have not been consumed by the decay of the city.
 He learns to invoke the Aons, but finds they have lost their power, which is the ultimate cause of Elantris' collapse.
 Near the end of the book, Sarene helps Raoden discover that the shapes of the Aons coincide with physical landmarks and natural features located around the country.
 A massive fissure in the earth that now cuts through the country 'altered' these landmarks, which in turn caused the Aons to lose their power.
 By 'reconstructing' the Aons to now incorporate the fissure in their design, Raoden restores the Aons' power.
 After realizing that Elantris and its surrounding cities are just one big Aon, he draws a giant line to represent the fissure, which restores Elantris and the Elantrians to their former glory.

 The Cosmere

 Like many of Sanderson's other novels and collections, including Mistborn, The Stormlight Archive, Warbreaker, and Arcanum Unbounded: The Cosmere Collection, Elantris takes place within a universe known as the Cosmere.
-Although the different novels, novellas, and series within the Cosmere are largely separate narratives, they are related, and "Easter egg" references to other Cosmere works are common.
+Although the different novels, novellas, and series within the Cosmere are largely separate narratives, they are related.
+Further, "Easter egg" references to other Cosmere works are common.
 A mysterious figure named Hoid appears at some point in each of Sanderson's full novels and series, including in the last chapter of Elantris.
 His origins and motives remain unclear.